-Zidane takes responsibility for Real Madrid's 'worst game of the season'
+Zidane Takes Responsibility For Real Madrid's 'Worst Game Of The Season'

 Former Barcelona forward Cristian Tello struck in the 82nd minute as Madrid stayed two points behind their rivals, despite having triumphed in last week's Clasico.

-Zidane accepted blame for the result, which came despite Karim Benzema's penalty cancelling out Sidnei's opener in the first half.
+Zidane accepted blame for the result, which came despite Karim Benzema's penalty canceling out Sidnei's opener in the first half.

 "I blame myself for everything.
 I am responsible," the Madrid coach said.